WrightDanG/FromVin/README.md

 ## Known issues
 - I had a little trouble with wrapping my head around static files and django.
 I made a little workaround for images that were not uploaded via admin, such as the flavour wheel.
 This does not represent best practice amongst the way it was handled
 - As such, the favicon will only show on pages where the image link has been passed into the context.
 This does not feel like best practice and perhaps a custom context processor for this would have been much better to make it available sitewide.
-Update: Information found here suggested that Django supports the MEDIA_URL setting sitewide, so images were updated to utilise this.
+Update: Information found in the Django documentation suggested that Django supports the MEDIA_URL setting sitewide, so images were updated to utilise this however it caused complications with the product images.
+A custom context processor was then added to address this.
 - On loading images to Cloudinary, they did not keep their original names, which means they are not found locally.
 Renaming the local versions, or the Cloudinary hosted versions would fix this.